WICG/display-locking/explainers/hidden-content-explainer.md

-Websites are encouraged to provide a way to reveal `hidden=until-found` content without the use of find-in-page, ScrollToTextFragment, or element fragment navigation in order to ensure that all users can access the hidden content, like the clickable/activatable label to expand a `<details>` element.
+Websites are encouraged to provide a way to reveal `hidden=until-found` content without the use of find-in-page, ScrollToTextFragment, or element fragment navigation in order to ensure that all users can access the hidden content using a method other than find-in-page, such as the clickable/activatable label to expand a `<details>` element.

 ## Supporting `window.find()`